 Jupiter Rowland @JupiterRowland

-Germany (Real Reality™), Dorenas World (virtual reality), OSgrid (secondary virtual reality) Online
+Germany (Real Reality™), Dorenas World (virtual reality), OSgrid (secondary virtual reality) Offline

 Far-travelled on the Hypergrid and convinced of Roth2 v2.